Week Long 2019 – Registration

 20. If you need to use someone’s wharf to get back in your boat if you have tipped, we ask that you respect their property.
 Do not use their water slides, etc.

 21. Staff and Board Members are not responsible for personal items lost or stolen from club premises or during offsite activities.
-Please label your child’s singlet (these should not be worn to the club, they are for regattas only) life belt or jacket, bun and any personal belongings.
+Please label your child’s singlet (these should not be worn to the club, they are for regattas only) life jacket, bun and any personal belongings.

 1. Swim only in designated area and when life guard is on duty.